HiDefTextiles/HiDefKnits/README.md

 Brennan’s two main projects in recent years have been MailPile and Qubes OS.
 MailPile is a self-hosted e-mail client with easy encryption support, and Qubes OS is a security-oriented operating system.
 Both MailPile and Qubes OS are FOSS.

+**Árni Heimir Ingimundarson** is the co-owner of Þóruson slf.
+Árni graduated with a masters of international business from Reykjavik Univesity in 2010 and a masters of tax adiminstration from Bifröst in 2011.
+He is currently the CEO at Talnaberg ehf., an accountant firm in Iceland.
+Árni will be the CFO and operation talent for HiDef: Knits.

 **Dr. Tómas Philip Rúnarsson** has advisory role to HiDef: Knits and will be a research collaborator regarding machine learning on